osmocom/pysim/docs/library.rst

 This transport implements interfacing smart cards via very simplistic UART readers.
-These readers basically wire together the Rx+Tx pins of a RS232 UART, provide a fixed crystal oscilator for clock, and operate the UART at 9600 bps.
+These readers basically wire together the Rx+Tx pins of a RS232 UART, provide a fixed crystal oscillator for clock, and operate the UART at 9600 bps.
 These readers are sometimes called `Phoenix`.

 .. automodule:: pySim.transport.serial